axibase/atsd-use-cases/research/data-lib/austin-real-estate/README.md

 ## Index

 The following table contains the entire set of included metrics as well as their corresponding visualization figure for easy navigation.
-Use the clickable links in the Figure column to jump between visualizations and in ChartLab, use the drop-down lists to toggle between metrics.
+Use clickable links under `Figure` to jump between visualizations and in **ChartLab**, use the drop-down lists to toggle between metrics.

 | Metric | Comment | Figure |